 In medium bowl, combine the cornbread mix with the sugar, salsa, milk, 3 tablespoons of vegetable oil, the beaten egg, and shredded cheese.
 Stir the mixture until it is smooth.

 Spread the cornbread mixture evenly over beef mixture in skillet.

-	Bake at 425 F for 30 to 40 minutes, or until the cornbread topping is golden brown.
+Bake for 30 to 40 minutes, or until the cornbread topping is golden brown.

 Place serving plate over skillet and then carefully invert and remove skillet.